Hashtag Web3 Logo

 Common Hash Functions

 SHA-256 (Secure Hash Algorithm 256-bit) is Bitcoin's hash function, widely adopted across the cryptocurrency ecosystem.
-SHA-3, the newest SHA family member, uses different internal design for additional security margin.
+SHA-3, the newest SHA family member, uses a different internal design for additional security margin.
 Keccak-256, Ethereum's choice, comes from the same algorithm family as SHA-3 but with different parameters.

 Hash Rate and Mining Power